frostyfalls/dotfiles/README.md

 # dotfiles

-This repository includes the setup data and configurations for my Linux machines, both desktop and server.
+This repository includes the setup data and configurations for my Linux machines.
+Most software is self-explanatory.

-My primary shell is Zsh, and on the desktop I primarily use xmonad with xmobar.
-Most things are self-explanatory.
+Screenshots coming soon.